tue-5XSJ0/tue-5xsj0.github.io/anaconda_install.md

  After installing Anaconda simply clone the repository and open "run_notebook.bat".
 This will automatically create a virtual environment and open jupyter in a new browser tab.

- Good luck with your assignment!
+ Good luck with your assignments!